-- Cryotherapy, a procedure that uses an extremely cold liquid or a device to freeze and destroy tissue that contains cancer
+- Cryotherapy, a procedure that uses an extremely cold liquid or a device to freeze and destroy cancerous tissue

-- Mohs surgery, in which doctors remove affected skin, one layer at a time, until they reach normal, healthy tissue
+- Mohs surgery, in which doctors remove affected skin one layer at a time until they reach healthy tissue

 - Lasers to cut and destroy areas that contain cancer

-- Circumcision, which is surgery to remove the foreskin.
-You would have this procedure if you only had cancer in your foreskin.
+- Circumcision, which is surgery to remove your foreskin.
+You would have this procedure if you had cancer only in your foreskin.

-- Surgery to remove your lymph nodes if your cancer has spread to them
+- Surgery to remove some or all of the lymph nodes in your groin if your cancer has spread there

 - Radiation and/or chemotherapy to rid your body of cancer cells